BLCM/bl3mods/Aaron0000/Balands/README.md

 ---------
 Increased Damage of Semi-Auto Firing Mode by 20% and improved Accuracy Spread by 50% for Pistols and SMGs.

 Increased SMG Fire Rate and Magazine Size by 40% each.
+Adjusted the fire rate of burst-fire parts to counteract the base Dahl SMG fire rate increase.

  ┗----Rationale: SMGs were a bit lacking in DPS compared to other weapon types when I crunched the numbers, so I buffed the mag size and fire rate to make better use of that stupidly high ammo pool.
 Same goes for Hyperion and Maliwan SMGs.